-Cindy Nguyen is a RAY Clean Energy Fellow for RMI’s Global South program, where she works to develop clean energy pathways, accelerate electricity access, and build resilience in these geographies.
-Most recently, she has focused on providing technical assistance for Belize’s and Jamaica’s nationally determined contributions (NDCs) and has assessed the potential for alternative, utility-led business models to build productive use in Nigeria.
+Cindy Nguyen is a former RAY Clean Energy Fellow for RMI’s Global South program, where she worked to develop clean energy pathways, accelerated electricity access, and built resilience in these geographies.
+She focused on providing technical assistance for Belize’s and Jamaica’s nationally determined contributions (NDCs) and has assessed the potential for alternative, utility-led business models to build productive use in Nigeria.

 The RAY Clean Energy Fellowship seeks to increase and facilitate conservation, energy efficiency, and renewable energy–related career pathways for emerging leaders of color.
-As a RAY Clean Energy Fellow at RMI, Cindy aims to champion diverse and underrepresented voices in conservation work and center equity and justice within the clean energy sector.
+As a RAY Clean Energy Fellow at RMI, Cindy aimed to champion diverse and underrepresented voices in conservation work and center equity and justice within the clean energy sector.

 Prior to joining RMI, Cindy worked on a number of environmental and climate-justice issues with several nonprofits.
 Notable experiences include: